OlgaDlzk/streaming-services-dashboard/README.md

 <a name="dataacq"></a>
 ## Data Acquirement

 Kaggle provided us with 4 datasets, one for each platform (Netflix, Hulu, Disney+, Prime Video).
-Each dataset contained the following information: movie title, genre, release date, added date, rating.
+Each dataset contains the following information: movie title, genre, release date, added date, rating.
 Additionally, we cross-checked our merged dataset with the dataset that contained movies’ rotten tomato scores.
 Finally, we used ChatGPT API to re-assign genres and subgenres to each movie.

 Datasets used:<br>